Your guide to the Stableford scoring system, the calculator and how it works.

 On the next hole, you have an opportunity to score points again.

 A Stableford Points system is a way to score golf that calculates the points earned on each hole.
 The benefit of this system is that if you get a high score on one hole, it does not ruin your entire game.
 You can still make up points again on the next hole.

 The scoring system is also based on each players handicap so the system is designed to reward how well you play against your own ability.
 The goal is to score the maximum amount of points.

-To calculate how many Stableford points you score, you firstly need to work out your awarded shots on the particular hole.
+To use the stableford scoring system, you need to firstly calculate how many Stableford points you scored on each hole.
+To do this, you firstly need to work out your awarded shots on the particular hole.

 Awarded shots are how many additional strokes per hole you are awarded based on your handicap.

 The number of points awarded on each hole is determined by the number of strokes taken to par the hole before being adjusted in relation to the player’s handicap.

 To do this, we need to take a look at the stroke index on the scorecard.

 If you are an 18 handicap golfer, then you would naturally get awarded one additional stroke per hole.